Sonali-Sharma-tech/colorful-carbon-extension/docs/development/THEME_PROPERTY_ANALYSIS.md

 Users are happy with default theme (115 properties).
 We should:
 - **NOT add 66 properties to default** ❌
-- **REMOVE 30 bloat properties from dark-night** ✅
+- **REMOVE 30 bloat properties from dark-knight** ✅

-This keeps default theme stable while cleaning up dark-night's over-engineering.
+This keeps default theme stable while cleaning up dark-knight's over-engineering.